ABuying a used car needn’t mean getting second best. Read our guide to making a smarter decision on your next pre-owned vehicle.

 - Working with an auto transport broker can protect your purchase and get it home safely

 The American used car market is in a very healthy state having grown by 4.7% this year alone for an overall value of more than $160 billion.
 Whether or not the used vehicle you choose to buy is equally robust is a different story.
-The huge selection doesn’t make selecting one less stressful since it also increases the odds of buying a car with significant problems.
+The huge selection doesn’t make selecting one easier since it also increases the odds of buying a car with significant problems.

 1. Failing at financing